 Fade to Black

-Next we are going to spray the back and sides using the dark lacquer or black.
+Next, we are going to spray the back and sides using the dark lacquer or black.
 The important thing here is to mask the guitar body and fretboard.
-If your guitar has edge binding e.g. A Les Paul you can use the detailed painters masking tape to cover the binding nice and tight.
+If your guitar has edge binding e.g. A Les Paul you can use painters masking tape to cover the binding nice and tight.
 This is commonly used in the automotive industry for pin striping and is ideal for this type of application.

 When masking the face of the guitar we want our cardboard mask sitting above the face of the guitar by about ½ inch so our edge coat will feather in a little.
 You could use matchsticks here or fold some wedges from the cardboard yourself.

-With any spraying it’s a great idea to keep your spray packs in warm water before using.
+With any spraying, it’s a great idea to keep your spray packs in warm water before using.
 Cold spray packs tend to clog up and run more easily.
 If you can hang your guitar before applying the edge and back coats then do so, this will make things much easier to spray the back and sides.

 When you are ready to spray remember to keep even arm movements and spray quite quickly.
 This is going to take a number of coats so don’t try to apply it too thick, the secret is to build up your color layer upon layer.
 When you are spraying near the face of the guitar hold your can a distance away so that you get a nice feathered edge.
 Basically the closer you get the harder the edge line you will make.
 We really want a nice blend of color so keep some distance from your guitar